 It’s not sexy reading, but I’ve done my best to pull it all together into one place.
 If nothing else, I hope this can be a jumping off point for others to research, and expand our cumulative understanding of terroir.

 (1) Even with the top vineyards, publications heavily link the greatness of the wine to the producer, rather than the vineyard.
 The mantra for the past 30 years has been: producer, producer, producer.
-Whilehere is a historical reason for this producer-driven focus, I feel the vast improvements in viticulture and winemaking knowledge over the past two decades, coupled with the concurrent global warming, has changed the paradigm, and significantly leveled the playing field between producers.
+Whilethere is a historical reason for this producer-driven focus, I feel the vast improvements in viticulture and winemaking knowledge over the past two decades, coupled with the concurrent global warming, has changed the paradigm and significantly leveled the playing field between producers.
 There are now much smaller differentials in quality from the top producers and the lower level producers.
-I feel that the focus should now return to the vineyards of Burgundy, each with distinct set of characteristics due to its orientation, slope and soils.
+I feel that the focus should now return to the vineyards of Burgundy, each with a distinct set of characteristics due to its orientation, slope, and soils.
 Nowhere else in the world is this kind of classification so rigorously defined.
-And because of that, no where else in the world is this kind of ‘study’ possible.
+And because of that, nowhere else in the world is this kind of ‘study’ possible.

 (2) The mapping of Limestone has never really been done before the geologist Francoise Vannier-Petit began her work a number of years ago.
 She has now mapped Pommard, Gevrey, Marsannay, and Maranges, for the trade associations that have been willing to pay for her services.

-(7) The list of questions I have that don’t have answers seems limitless.
+(8) The list of questions I have that don’t have answers seems limitless.
 Here are my top questions with no answers at the present: 1) How pervasive is is the fracturing of limestone in the top crus, 2) what kind of limestone is it?
-3) does the limestone there fracture and is friable?
-4) how much water do these limestones hold, ?
+3) does the limestone there to fracture and is thus friable?
+4) how much water do these limestones hold?
 5) how much groundwater is available to the vines?
-6) How does the ground water circulate, and 7) how quickly through different types of soil?
+6) How does the groundwater circulate, and 7) how quickly through different types of soil?
 8) Where are the faults in the various top climates, 8) are the faults often at the boundaries dividing limestone types?
 9) how deep are the drop-offs (covered by the topsoil) created by the various faultlines?

-(9) Therefore I’m unable to discuss the types of primary clays, called kaolins which may have formed there in situ, instead focusing on transported clay that has been derived from the erosion of limestone of the vineyards, called Chlorites.
+(10) Therefore I’m unable to discuss the types of primary clays, called kaolins which may have formed there, in situ, instead focusing on transported clay that has been derived from the erosion of limestone of the vineyards, called Chlorites.